hamdikavak/hamdikavak.github.io/j_students.md

 ### Student and post-doc positions

-> I am currently (co-)hiring 1 postdoctoral researcher and three Ph.D. students for immediate immediate openings.
+> I am currently (co-)hiring 1 postdoctoral researcher and three Ph.D. students for immediate openings.
 Contact me if you want to learn more.
 I will add detailed posts soon.

 > ~~I have a summer research opportunity for 6 undergraduate and 2 graduate students.
 [See this post]({{ site.baseurl }}/jobs/2021/03/04/summer-research-opportunity.html).~~